wwivbbs/docs/wwivnet.md

 _**Getting mail config**_

 We use fetchmail+procmail to pull WWIVnet messages from 1@1.
 You will need the following:

 1. .fetchmailrc configured with your username and password for the POP3 server at 1@1 (skulls.wwivbbs.com)
-2. .procmailrc in the wwiv base configured to dump a copy of the messages Of these two, .procmailrc is already set up for you by the install.sh to dump to the PPP inbound, and the only change you need to make for .fetchmailrc is to add your credentials. for example, the poll line: poll skulls.wwivbbs.com with proto POP3 user 'youruserid' there with password 'yourpassword' is 'wwiv' here replace youruserid with your login and yourpassword with your password.
+2. .procmailrc in the wwiv base configured to dump a copy of the messages

+Of these two, .procmailrc is already set up for you by the install.sh to dump to the PPP inbound, and the only change you need to make for .fetchmailrc is to add your credentials. for example, the poll line:

+poll skulls.wwivbbs.com with proto POP3
+user 'youruserid' there with password 'yourpassword' is 'wwiv' here

+replace youruserid with your login and yourpassword with your password.
 **NOTE:** This is NOT your login to the Skulls and Crossbones BBS, it's the separate id/password you got from Eli for the SMTP server.

-Sending mail config
+_**Sending mail config**_

-there isn't much of anything special to do for sending mail; all the pieces you need are already in place if you have done everything above.
+There isn't much of anything special to do for sending mail; all the pieces you need are already in place if you have done everything above.
 Sending a message in the BBS will cause the system to prepare outbound mail when you log out.

 The only thing you can edit if you want is ${WWIV_DIR}/bin/callout.py.
 Change the line: tn.write("MAIL FROM: bbsname@skulls.wwivbbs.com\n") to reflect your SMTP login name.
-This isn't necessary, but it may help with troubleshooting. callout.py - is used to send WWIVnet messages to 1@1 right now.
+This isn't necessary, but it may help with troubleshooting.

+callout.py - is used to send WWIVnet messages to 1@1 right now.
 It basically takes the place of a full-fledged MTA like postfix for sending mail.
 It currently assumes python 2.x, so if your system is python 3.x, you will have to make sure you are calling callout.py with the right version of python.